The Rover

 What People Love

-- The drinks: Over 50 organic and biodynamic wines curated by award-winning sommelier Kyle Poole, plus seasonal cocktails from 2019 Australian Bartender of the Year Alex Gondzioulis.
-The whisky selection spans America, Ireland, Scotland, Japan and Australia - a nod to the venue's Irish roots.
+- Cocktail program: Seasonal cocktails curated by 2019 Australian Bartender of the Year Alex Gondzioulis, with a plethora of whiskies spanning America, Ireland, Scotland, Japan and Australia reflecting the venue's roots.

 The Neighbourhood